 - The IWA is not final.
 ISO Technical Committee 285 is incorporating lessons learned from the interim application of the IWA as well as progress in protocol development (e.g. durability, charcoal stoves, griddle stoves).
 Working Group drafts will be completed by the end of 2015.

 - Tier 0 is not equivalent to the performance of a traditional stove.
-Some improved stoves can have Tier 0 performance.
+Some improved stoves can have Tier 0 performance for some metrics.
 It is possible under certain usage conditions to achieve performance better than Tier 1 with a traditional stove.

 - The Tiers do not completely predict environment and health impacts.
 The Tiers define best possible stove performance.
 Specific environment and health impacts are also determined by how often the stove is used, how the stove is used (including the quality of fuel), displacement of the traditional stove, and other behavioral factors that will influence exposure.

 Tiers associated with WBT 4.2.3 and BSSP 1.1

 The overall Tier is the minimum Sub-tier value within an indicator category.
 For example, the Indoor Emissions Tier is the minimum of the Sub-tiers forPM2.5 and CO emissions.